Sinking of ARA General Belgrano: "Gotcha"

-The Sun tabloid's May 4, 1982, headline, "Gotcha" is among the most notable and widely discussed headlines in a British newspaper about the sinking of the General Belgrano.
+The Sun tabloid's May 4, 1982, front-page headline, "Gotcha", is among the most notable and widely discussed headlines in a British newspaper about the sinking of the General Belgrano.
 The Suns editor, Kelvin MacKenzie, reportedly drew inspiration for the headline from an off-the-cuff exclamation by managing editor Wendy Henry upon hearing initial reports that an Argentine cruiser had been sunk by a British submarine.
 After the first editions were printed, reports suggested that all the crew might have died, prompting MacKenzie to alter the headline in later editions to "Did 1,200 Argies drown?".
 This change was made despite opposition from Rupert Murdoch, owner of The Sun.

 The original headline was seen by relatively few readers in the UK, as it was used only in early editions in the north of the country; later editions in the north and all editions in the south carried the modified version.
 Nevertheless, MacKenzie faced criticism from some commentators who argued that the headline glorified war.
 The original headline also sparked controversy and protests.
 MacKenzie later defended his choice, stating: "Gotcha was mine, and I'm very proud of it.
 For me, the fact that the enemy had died was a good thing, and I never lost any sleep over it."